 Janet M. is a big fan of one of my all-time-favorites, coconut macaroons.
 Her preferred way to finish her family’s recipe is with a drizzle of dark chocolate (see our Facebook page for her basic recipe).

-If you’d like even more ideas, check out our post, 7 spectacular macaroon variations for a big finish at Passover.
+If you’d like even more ideas, check out our post on 7 spectacular macaroon variations, including those Salted Caramel Toffee Macaroons above.
 Just because Passover is in the spring doesn’t mean you can’t any one of these macaroon recipes this holiday.
 In fact, we’re in favor of macaroons being a year-round treat.